 2. Embrace data

-With a strong foundation in digital tools and capture mechanisms, here are just some of the ways data and HR tech can be used to:
+With a strong foundation in digital tools and capture mechanisms, here are just some of the ways organizations can use data and HR tech:

 Automate and improve hiring and onboarding

 Reducing time-to-hire is a key metric for HR professionals.
 Understanding where the bottlenecks are in your hiring process will help you make smart changes and improve your recruitment process.
 Automation can also help with onboarding, increasing retention, and fostering loyalty and employee engagement from the start.